 Once again Heuristica is pleased to sponsor the Laskin, Canada’s only annual national bilingual moot court competition.

-The Laskin provides a unique opportunity for law students, judges, law professors and practitioners from across Canada to meet and debate problems of current importance in the law.
+The Laskin aims to provide a unique opportunity for law students, judges, law professors and practitioners from across Canada to meet and debate problems of current importance in the law.
+Its goals are to: